nycruslan/react-i18n-query/README.md

 With `NamespaceQueryHttpBackend` and `processNamespaces`, you can easily manipulate query parameters at the component level and dynamically load translations or other data based on those parameters.

 Enjoy using this powerful yet simple library to manage dynamic namespaces in your `i18next` integration!

----

-This guide provides a clear and simple way to integrate and use the core features of the library.
-Does this documentation cover all aspects you needed for the Quick Start?